montastic/montastic-api-doc/README.md

 # Montastic API Documentation

 Montastic (www.montastic.com) is a web site monitoring service developed by Metadot.
-It allows web masters to be alerted if their website goes down or in case certain conditions are met.
+It allows web masters to be alerted if their website goes down or if certain conditions are met such as the presence or the absence of a keyword.
 This document describes its public API.

 ## About Montastic API

-Montastic API is simplistic and very easy to use.
-Montastic API allows 3rd party developers to build web, desktop, and server applications or simple scripts that can communicate directly with the Montastic service.
+Montastic API is easy to use.
+It allows 3rd party developers to build web, desktop, and server applications or simple scripts that can communicate with the Montastic service.
 The communication is done by using `RESTful` `HTTPS` requests and `JSON` or `XML` responses.
 The use of `JSON` format is recommended.

-## Authentication
+## Authentication With API Key

-Each API request requires a basic HTTP authentication, which means the presence of username & password is required.

-JSON Example (recommended):
+A Montastic user account API key must be used for authentication using a special header `X-API-KEY`.
+Example:

+    curl -H "X-API-KEY: YOUR-API-KEY" -H 'Accept: application/json' https://www.montastic.com/checkpoints/index

+## XML or JSON Response?

+The request `HTTP` header `Accept` will determine the format Montastic will use for the response. `JSON` format is recommended.

+### To get JSON responses (Recommended)

-    curl -H 'Accept: application/json' -H 'Content-type: application/json' -u daniel@metadot.com:123456 https://www.montastic.com/checkpoints/index
+    curl -H "X-API-KEY: YOUR-API-KEY" -H 'Accept: application/json' https://www.montastic.com/checkpoints/index

-XML Example:
+### To get XML Responses

-    curl -H 'Accept: application/xml' -H 'Content-type: application/xml' -u daniel@metadot.com:123456 https://www.montastic.com/checkpoints/index
+    curl -H "X-API-KEY: YOUR-API-KEY" -H 'Accept: application/xml' https://www.montastic.com/checkpoints/index

 ## Terminology

 In Montastic lingo, a `checkpoint` is a URL Montastic service is monitoring.

-## Creating a New Checkpoint
+## Creating a New Checkpoint in XML

-    curl -H 'Accept: application/xml' -H 'Content-type: application/xml'  -u billy@example.com:123456 https://www.montastic.com/checkpoints/create -d '<checkpoint><url>http://ww3.test3.com</url></checkpoint>' -X POST
+    curl -H 'Accept: application/xml' -H 'Content-type: application/xml' -H "X-API-KEY: YOUR-API-KEY"  https://www.montastic.com/checkpoints/create -d '<checkpoint><url>http://ww3.test3.com</url></checkpoint>' -X POST

 Response: